First of all, thank you for contributing! We welcome all kinds of contributions, including but not limited to

 - Documentation improvements and translations

-- New test cases
+- New test cases and examples

 - Compiler performance enhancements

 - Introducing Taichi to your friends or simply staring the project on GitHub

 - Typo fixes in the documentation, code or comments (please go ahead and make a pull request for minor issues like these)

 Please take some time to familiarize yourself with this contribution guide before opening a pull request.
 For more details regarding development of the Taichi compiler, read the development tips.

 - Issues marked with "good first issue" are great chances for starters.

 - Issues marked with "welcome contribution" are slightly more challenging but still friendly to beginners.